ghostsysoutnull/tas-dist/index.md

-# Text Adventures Suite
+## A Builder and a Runner
-Text Adventures Suite is a authoring and interpreter of Text Adventures largely inspired on Steve Jackson and Ian Livingstone Fighting Fantasy series of game books in the 80s.
+Text Adventures Suite is composed of 2 tools, one Builder where you author your game in the fashion of game books (a form or iteractive fiction) and a Runner, where you actually can play those IFs/games.

 ## Builder
 ![Builder](https://ghostsysoutnull.github.io/tas-dist/img/builder.jpg)